INTEARnear/inindexer/README.md

 This crate only works with tokio runtime.

-If you want to see some examples, check minimal examples in [examples/](examples/) or real indexers used in Intear infrastructure ([nft-indexer](https://github.com/INTEARnear/nft-indexer), [potlock-indexer](https://github.com/INTEARnear/potlock-indexer)).
+If you want to see some examples, check minimal examples in [examples/](examples/) or real indexers used in Intear infrastructure ([nft-indexer](https://github.com/INTEARnear/nft-indexer), [potlock-indexer](https://github.com/INTEARnear/potlock-indexer), [trade-indexer](https://github.com/INTEARnear/trade-indexer)).
-A bigger example featuring Ref Finance and detecting / parsing state changes is coming soon.

 License: MIT OR Apache-2.0